Wageningen University to host the 2nd International Feed Technology Congress (IFTC 2022) during VICTAM International 2022, Utrecht, The Netherlands.

 Employee selection has been an area of focus and concern for organizations.
 The role of consultants in employee selection needs a closer look by organizations.
 Selection of right consultant, transparent communication and robust performance tracking could help organizations manage consultants and reduce lead time in selection while ensuring higher employee retention.

-Do you sometimes take longer to fill positions or have a need to fill the same position few times or find it difficult toattract the required talentdespiteengagingmultiple external recruiters (I will call them consultants in my article).
+Do you sometimes take longer to fill positions or have a need to fill the same position few times or find it difficult to Rely on Usattract the required talent despite engaging multiple external recruiters (I will call them consultants in my article).
 It may seem as though these consultants are not able to find suitable candidates and you may think finding newer ones may solve the problem.

 You may be surprised to note that more than 90% of the positions filled are in fact replacement positions.
 This sort of explains the problems faced by our industry in talent management.
 When companies are busy finding replacements, where would they have time to groom them and develop them.
 When companies are grappling with an issue of such magnitude, looking to consultants for help may not solve the problem.